Child Care Center and School Age Program Regulations for Licensure

 13.At all times, every staff member on site must have photo identification available.

-14.At least fifty percent (50%) of all staff members on-site, are trained under the most recent guidelines of the American Heart Association in:
+14.Every staff member, within ninety (90) days of employment, must be trained under the most recent guidelines of the American Heart Association in:

 a.Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and